-The mechanism of the ship itself was of much fascination to Gwen, who’d never seen trawlers in action, even in her old world.
-Two arms extended from either side of the eighty-footer ship, anchored to its riveted hull, giving it the comical expression of a boat taking to the wind.
-From the arms, an assortment of accessories dangled - Daylight slabs for attracting squid, nylon-mesh for trawling prawn.
+The mechanism of the ship itself was of much fascination to Gwen, who'd never seen trawlers in action, even in her old world.
+Two arms extended from either side of the eighty-footer ship with an assortment of accessories dangled from the arms, possessed of everything from Daylight Glyphs for attracting squid to nylon-mesh for trawling prawn.

-“You’re looking for an island called Abang, in the Riau chain, about sixty kilometres outside Shielding coverage from Batam,” Captain Sukarno recapped after pocketing ten of the HDM crystals, the other half delivered upon safe return.
-“It’s a Black Zone, so we’ll have to duck in and out real quick lah.”
+"You're looking for an island called Abang, in the Riau chain, about sixty kilometres outside Shielding coverage from Batam," Captain Sukarno recapped after pocketing ten of the HDM crystals, the other half delivered upon their safe return.
+"It's a Black Zone, so we'll have to cut in and out real quick."

 He turned to Gwen with mixed feelings of interest and scepticism.

-“A bit dangerous for a pretty girl like you, lah?
-You look too tender, going to get gobbled up by the island for sure.”
+"A bit dangerous for a chiobu like you.
+You look too tender, going to get gobbled up."

-“Not much chance of that.
-If we do, you guys take care of that, la?
-We not exactly following maritime protocol where we go, so I taking only trusted crew of old lads.
-Don’t expect help from Navy if we get sunk.”
+"Not much chance of that.
+If we kena, you guys take care of it, okay?
+We not exactly following maritime protocol where we go, so I take only trusted crew of kaki.
+Don't expect help from the Navy if we get sunk."

-They boarded at the end of the port, drawing curious eyes from the crews of the other ships.
-Gwen in particular, caught the eyes of strangers wherever she ventured.
+They boarded at the end of the pier, drawing curious eyes from the other ships' crews.
+Gwen, in particular, caught the eyes of strangers wherever she ventured.
 It was hard to miss a six-foot, leggy Eurasian in a green retro-dress, even in a sea of staked ships and knotted sails.

-“You should change into something that won’t take on so much water, lah,” Sukarno suggested as his crew emerged to greet the group of Mages, bowing deeply, not daring to meet their eyes as they announced their names.
+"You should change into something that won't take on water," Sukarno suggested as his crew emerged to greet the group of Mages, bowing deeply, not daring to meet their eyes as they announced their names.
 Sukarno pointed to the last NoM in the row of indistinct dark bodies.
-“This is Arnav, my First Mate.”
+"This is Arnav, my First Mate."

 A skinny Indian who looked in his thirties waved at them, staring straight down at his feet.

-“Hi, I am Gwen, Gwen Song, these are my companions, Paul, Taj, Jonas, and this is my father, Morye."
+"Hi, I am Gwen.
+These are my companions, Paul, Taj, Jonas, and this is my father, Morye."

 In response, Arnav ducked and bowed in quick succession, greeting each of them before moving off, still staring intently at the ground, to work the riggings.

-“Sorry about that, lah.
-They not deal with Mages much.
-Normally its just me, and they know me.”
+"Sorry, lah.
+The men don't deal with Mages much.
+Normally its just me, and they know me."